 The Geography program is a "big picture" discipline and serves as an important bridge or liaison between the social, physical and mathematical sciences.
 In other words, it incorporates aspects of many other fields such as geology, history, biology, and anthropology.
 Geography is a core discipline in our campus curriculum and excellent preparation for life in a complex and fast-paced world.

 Geography offers important analytic tools for careers in areas such as planning, criminal justice, agriculture, environmental studies and international affairs.
 Spatial data analysis, cartography, and Geographic Information Systems (GIS) are some of the hottest areas in the global workplace.
 Geography offers two minors and a graduate certificate.

 The future depends greatly on how people solve the world's problems, and problem-solving is what physicists do best.
 From work in biophysics to quantum computation, there are abundant opportunities in the sciences.
 The program offered by UCM prepares students for these rewarding careers.

 The physics degree programs at UCM provide a balanced curriculum of classroom instruction and practical laboratory experience.
 Physics offers one B.S. in Education degree and one minor.

 Safety Sciences Programs

 The Safety Sciences programs provide diverse safety and health programs for the undergraduate and graduate students.
 The program offers Bachelor of Science degrees in Safety Management, and Occupational Safety and Health.
-In conjunction with these degree the department offers minors in Safety and Fire Science.
+In conjunction with these degrees, the department offers minors in Safety and Fire Science.
 The Department also offers Master of Science degrees in Industrial Hygiene and Occupational Safety Management.
 The curricula are designed to enhance the professional success of the student.
-The faculty will provide opportunities for the student to develop communication and problem solving skills, networking and an understanding of safety and health values.
+The faculty will provide opportunities for the student to develop communication and problem-solving skills, networking and an understanding of safety and health values.